MetaDocencia/SitioWeb/content/en/post/fireside-chat-how-tos.md

 - **Watch the entire [Fireside Chat video](https://fast.wistia.com/embed/channel/g4orlbms5g?wchannelid=g4orlbms5g&wmediaid=v0er0tmgdi)** for more insights and share it, to enrich the debate and continue working on thinking collective responses to asymmetries and inequities.
 - **In a [previous blogpost](https://www.metadocencia.org/en/post/open-science-latin-america)** Laura Ación, Gonzalo Peña-Castellanos, and Fernando Pérez explored barriers to participating in open source science in Latin America.

 Thank you for reading until here!
-Now we invite you to share and comment them to continue expanding the power of these ideas and all the urgent changes we all must work on as soon as possible.
+Now we invite you to share and comment them to continue expanding the power of these ideas and all these urgent changes we all must work on as soon as possible.